 Originally from North Carolina, I have been a performer since -- at the age of four -- I mugged for the Super-8 video, singing "We Wish You A Merry Christmas."
 The super-stardom continued with Baton Boogie (a handsome little tap number complete with fishing poles), and an interpretive dance to John Denver's "Ay Calypso."

-Most recently, I was asked to step in as Lady Russell, Mrs. Croft, and Mrs. Harville for a reading of Persuasion, a new play by Sarah Rose Kearns, adapted from Jane Austen's novel.
+In 2016, I was asked to step in as Lady Russell, Mrs. Croft, and Mrs. Harville for a reading of Persuasion, a new play by Sarah Rose Kearns, adapted from Jane Austen's novel.

 Other highlights include playing Madame Thénardier in "Les Misérables" at Pennsylvania Shakespeare Festival [review] and appearing as a protester in HBO Film's "Show Me A Hero."
 (Look out for my fabulous hair and blue eyeshadow.
 The 80's were fun.)